 2. Next use some type of breathing (such as the one below) and/or meditation process to regularly practice relaxation, and to train your mind and body to be more calm.

 3. The third step in your do-it-yourself anxiety healing skills is another imagery process.
 Click here for this two-part exercise, that will really work well for you, if you use it.
 It combines visualization and imagination for a positive mental rehearsal of your desired future outcomes.

-4. Here is a breathing exercise below, that will also help you.
-I learned it from Dr. Andrew Weil's audio program, Spontaneous Healing.
+4. Here are a couple of breathing exercises below, that will also help you.
+I learned them from Dr. Andrew Weil's audio program, Spontaneous Healing.
 He says that this breathing process is the single most effective treatment for anxiety he has ever used.
 Here are the steps:

 Social skills are not complicated, it's just that the anxiety makes them difficult to use.
 As I mentioned above, social anxiety disorder can sometimes be caused partially by not having good social skills.